03 Oct Commercial UAV Drone Use, Risk Assessment and Insurance

 While the benefits of using commercial drones seem endless, there are drawbacks to any technology.
 Drone risks are an urgent priority for companies, especially when it comes to risk management in areas of monitoring, inspections and reconnaissance.

 Some concerns apply to military applications but also concerns about operator error and drone mishaps need to be considered.
 Others involve our right to privacy and where that space begins and ends in the community.
+To learn more about liability, see our post entitled, 3 Types of Liability Insurance.

 About Huronia Insurance